khulnasoft-lab/design.khulnasoft.com/contents/usability/progressive-disclosure.md

 ### Best practices

-**Distinguish between are the primary versus secondary features**

-Determine which features are most important using a combination of available user research and usage data.
+- Distinguish between the primary and secondary actions.
+Determine which actions are most important using a combination of available user research and usage data.

-**Create clear trigger actions for secondary content**
+- Create clear trigger actions for secondary content.
 Use an established call to action, such as links or [buttons](/components/button), that set the expectation for what to do next.

-**Avoid multiple levels of disclosure**
+- Avoid multiple levels of disclosure.
 If an interaction has three or more levels of disclosure, it could be a sign that the feature is too complex.

 ### Examples